 - This may be the first time you experience such intense emotions

 - As your grief changes, your emotions change as well

 Such an emotional experience can be scary and people commonly feel as though their feelings are in complete control.

 A mood journal can prove a helpful tool for people who want to gain further understanding and better control of their emotions.
-A mood journal can be especially helpful in identifying grief triggers and gaining better understanding of your grief waves.
+A mood journal can help you identify grief triggers and gain a better understanding of your grief waves.
 Keeping a mood journal is simple and you can do it on paper, on your computer, or on your phone.
 Try and journal your moods regularly (daily) and not just when you’re feeling bad; by doing this you can literally see when you’re starting to have more good days than bad.
 A few things you may want to record include:

 - The date and time

 - Any internal thoughts or memories that might have led to the mood

 - Any other information about your feelings that you wish to record